SDGforskning/sdg-strings/SDG02_query_action_WoS.md

     OR "landrace$" OR "wild relative$"
     OR
       (
-        ("local*" OR "traditional" OR "wild" OR "autochthonous") NEAR/3 ("breed$" OR "variet*" OR "cultivar$")
+        ("local*" OR "traditional" OR "heirloom" OR "wild" OR "indigenous" OR "autochthonous") NEAR/3 ("breed$" OR "variet*" OR "cultivar$")
       )
     OR "plant genetic resource$" OR "animal genetic resource$"